 6) Don’t commit new crimes.
 One of the biggest things that gets probationers into trouble is committing new crimes.
 If you’re on probation, this is your chance to prove that you made a poor choice and don’t need to be punished harshly.
 If you commit a new crime while on probation, you can bet you’re going to have an angry judge.
 Stay away from the people and situations that might get you into trouble.

 Probation can be a great way to put a poor decision behind you, but it requires that you pay close attention to the terms and conditions of your probation order.
 Often times it feels like you’re being asked to jump through hoops for no apparent reason.
 While this may be true in some cases, the alternative is less pleasant.
-If you have questions about what a probation term means or how to get through probation successfully, contact an experienced criminal lawyer Greenville, MI relies on.
+If you have questions about what a probation term means or how to get through probation successfully, contact an experienced criminal.